-Engineers have developed a new coating strategy for metal that self-heals within seconds when scratched, scraped or cracked.
+Engineers have developed a new coating strategy for metal that self-heals within seconds when scratched, scraped, or cracked.
 The novel material could prevent these tiny defects from turning into localized corrosion, which can cause major structures to fail.
 It’s hard to believe that a tiny crack could take down a gigantic metal structure.
-But sometimes bridges collapse, pipelines rupture and fuselages detach from airplanes due to hard-to-detect corrosion in tiny cracks, scratches and dents.http://glewengineering.com/comparing-wind-load-calculation-methods/
+But sometimes bridges collapse, pipelines rupture, and fuselages detach from airplanes due to hard-to-detect corrosion in tiny cracks, scratches, and dents.

 Localized corrosion is extremely dangerous.
-It is hard to prevent, hard to predict and hard to detect, but it can lead to catastrophic failure Enginering team has developed a new coating strategy for metal that self-heals within seconds when scratched, scraped or cracked.
-The novel material could prevent these tiny defects from turning into localized corrosion, which can cause major structures to fail. http://glewengineering.com/window-energy-efficiency-solar-heat-gain-and-visible-transmittance/
+It is hard to prevent, hard to predict, and hard to detect, but it can lead to catastrophic failure Engineering team has developed a new coating strategy for metal that self-heals within seconds when scratched, scraped or cracked.
+The novel material could prevent these tiny defects from turning into localized corrosion, which can cause major structures to fail. https://www.glewengineering.com/window-energy-efficiency-solar-heat-gain-and-visible-transmittance/

 When damaged by scratches and cracks, the system readily flows and reconnects to rapidly heal right before the eyes.
 The Engineering Researchers demonstrated that the material can heal repeatedly — even after scratching the exact same spot nearly 200 times in a row.

 While a few self-healing coatings already exist, those systems typically work for nanometer- to micron-sized damages.
 To develop a coating that can heal larger scratches in the millimeter-scale, Huang and his team looked to fluid.oils flows too readily.
 Engineers needed to develop a system with contradicting properties: fluidic enough to flow automatically but not so fluidic that it drips off the metal’s surface. ://glewengineering.com/engineers-help-with-small-business-ventilation/